When a user doesn’t even seem remotely interested in adding a product to cart, you’d wonder what was so terrible about your website.

 2. Optimize your in-store search

-You want to be sure that they can easily get items that match their query.
-See how Pretty Little Thing uses images and contextual search to highlight what the user might be searching for:
+You want to ensure they can easily get items that match their query.

 3. Let your CTAs stand out